 As it turns out, Heroic Production founder and CEO Jon Young is a Gustavus grad, as is his wife Anita, Heroic's CFO.
 Anita majored in piano and business, and - as a freshman, sang in the first-ever Christmas in Christ Chapel concert.
 “There was a raging blizzard,” she recalls, but the chapel was packed anyway.

-In those days it was a simpler affair, purely a music-infused worship service.
+In those days, it was a more straightforward affair, purely a music-infused worship service.
 There were no risers for the choir who stood instead on the chancel steps.
-There was no special lighting, no special audio or other production elements.
-Prelude and postlude music featured brass instruments that were used not only for the music but also for the “sparkle” they provided.
+There was no special lighting, no supplemental audio, or other production elements.
+Prelude and postlude music featured brass instruments that were used not only for the music but also for the "sparkle" they provided.

-C in CC has grown to a five-performance event, and continues to sell out year after year.
-And, thanks to live streaming technology (and a few clever folks on the Heroic team), the concert reaches people who aren’t within driving distance or even on the same continent.
+C in CC has grown to a five-performance event and continues to sell out year after year.
+And, thanks to live streaming technology (and the talented folks on the Heroic team), the concert reaches people who aren't within driving distance or even on the same continent.
 While just 5500 people can attend the five live events, many thousands more can be there in spirit via live stream.

 Jon Young says adding the webcast has been transformational because it gives the same energy as though you were there.
 It is a highly emotional experience, as both a concert and a worship service.

 “Love Beyond Borders”

 Every year the college ponders potential Christmas in Christ Chapel themes and titles, then picks one that reflects the celebration of the Nativity but through a new lens.
 For 2019, the theme is "Love Beyond Borders."
 Gustavus describes the performance as "following the incarnation story in the gospel of Matthew, connecting us to God's abundant and generous border-crossing love and inspires us to transcend borders that keep us divided from one another and God's reign of justice and compassion in our world."

 - Tender Rose, Starry Night (2014)